Market Trends of North America Coworking Spaces Industry

 The US leads the Coworking Spaces Market in terms of Real Estate (Sq. feet)

 In terms of size, North America has the most coworking spaces, with an average of 9,799 square feet per location.
-The increased acceptance of flexible work methods, service offices, and remote teams is fueling this massive demand for coworking space, with coworking giants like WeWork and Regus managing 23 million square feet.
+The increased acceptance of flexible work methods, service offices, and remote teams fuel this massive demand for coworking space, with coworking giants like WeWork and Regus managing 23 million square feet.

 This growth is being led not only by freelancers and start-ups looking for casual coworking environments but also by larger corporations utilizing this flexible space to expand their business in a controlled and affordable manner.
-New York isn’t the only place in the US experiencing a growth spurt.
-Los Angeles, San Francisco, and Chicago have all witnessed more than 15% year-on-year growth in coworking spaces with currently over 566 workspaces between them.
+New York isn't the only place in the US experiencing a growth spurt.
+Los Angeles, San Francisco, and Chicago have all witnessed more than 15% year-on-year growth in coworking spaces with currently over 566 workspaces.